findyourcountryteam/Hyperstar-8-v4-Collimation/README.md

 1. Remove the six small screws holding the dew heater or original retaining ring.
 Note how “loose” these screws are.
 They are not tightened down.
 They are firm enough to hold the retaining ring in place.
 In the image following this instruction, four of the six screws are indicated by small red circles to give you an idea of their position.
 2. If you haven’t already, make a small orientation mark on or near the outer rim of the corrector plate at the 3 o’clock position, and another mark aligned with it on the corrector plate housing.
 This is so that you can return to the precise orientation if the corrector plate moves one way or the other in its clockwise orientation.
 See the “Orientation Marks” in the previous diagram.
 3. With the correct, very small hex driver, remove the three outside set screws, located exactly at 12, 4, and 8 o’clock.
-4. Loosen the top (12 o’clock) inside set screw.
+4. Loosen, but don't remove the top (12 o’clock) inside set screw.
 5. Adjust and center the plate with the 4 and 8 o’clock inside set screws.
 Make sure your orientation marks remain lined up.
 6. Once the corrector plate it is centered, gently tighten the top inside set screw to “lock” the position of the plate.
 7. Insert and gently tighten all three outside set screws to “lock” the position of all three inside set screws.